 - Drug expectations.
 Teens often have the wrong ideas about the harmful effects of substances.
 And they often think that "everybody does it" and so should they.

 - Early age at first use.
 Using alcohol or other drugs at a young age greatly increases a teen's risk for having substance use problem.

 Teens are more likely to use alcohol or drugs if:

-- A parent uses or abuses alcohol or other substances.
+- A parent uses or misuses alcohol or other substances.